 - 1) Project board in place.
-Gateway review highlighted a need to assess and amend board attendance and this has been implemented. - 2) Specialist cost and commercial consultants have been appointed and will continue to review project costs.
+Gateway review highlighted a need to assess and amend board attendance and this has been implemented.
+Progress update report provided to Audit Committee on 31 July 2018. - 2) Specialist cost and commercial consultants have been appointed and will continue to review project costs.
 The first element of work for the cost consultant was to review current forecasts.
 They will continue to assess on a monthly basis, reporting to the board.
-No issues highlighted and budget is considered sufficient this work has been used to update the business case submitted to DfT. - 3) An overall project programme has been developed and will be owned and managed by the dedicated project manager.
+No issues highlighted and budget is considered sufficient this work has been used to update the business case submitted to DfT.
+DfT has confirmed acceptance of the updated business case. - 3) An overall project programme has been developed and will be owned and managed by the dedicated project manager.
 Any issues will be highlighted to the board as the project is delivered.
 Programme updated to fully align procurement and DCO processes. - 4) Learning from the NDR and experience of the commercial specialist support has been utilised to develop contract details ahead of the formal commencement of the procurement process, which was 27 February 2018.
 Further work has been ongoing and will feed into the engagement processes (competitive dialogue) with the bidders. - 5) The project board will receive regular (monthly) updates on project risks, costs and timescales.